Table of Contents

 Jesus taught us that earth is just a temporary journey.
 “While we do not look at the things which are seen, but at the things which are not seen.
 For the things which are seen are temporary, but the things which are not seen are eternal” (2 Corinthians 4:18).
 The truth is that Jesus Himself was not a rich in worldly goods, nor were His disciples.
 Believers should not worry about their lives for God promised that He will take excellent care of them when they put Him first (Matthew 6:33).

 The “decree and declare” teaching also emphasizes physical healing.
-And God’s Word affirms this truth for Jesus’ healing touch was not intended only for the Bible times but for all ages.
+But the believers should be comforted for the Bible affirms that God desires to heal His children.
+Jesus’ healing touch was not intended only for the Bible times but for all ages.
 In fact, Jesus spent more time healing than teaching (Matthew 4:23).
 And He healed all that came to Him (Matthew 12:15; Luke 4:40; Luke 6:19).
-His will for us today has not changed (Hebrews 13:8).
+God’s will for healing for us today has not changed (Hebrews 13:8).
 Isaiah prophesied about Jesus that “by His stripes we are healed” (Isaiah 53:5).
 And David rejoicing in the Lord said, “Bless the Lord, O my soul… Who heals all your diseases” (Psalm 103:3).
-But the Bible teaches that healing is conditional on:

 First-Having faith in God, “Therefore I say to you, whatever things you ask when you pray, believe that you receive them, and you will have them” (Mark 11:24).
 To those seeking healing, Jesus said, “your faith has made you well” (Matthew 9:22).

-Second-Being obedient to God’s Moral and health laws “Now it shall come to pass, if you diligently obey the voice of the Lord your God, to observe carefully all His commandments which I command you today, that … all these blessings shall come upon you and overtake you, …But …if you do not obey the voice of the Lord your God, to observe carefully all His commandments and His statutes which I command you today, that all these curses will come upon you and overtake you… He will bring back on you all the diseases of Egypt, of which you were afraid, and they shall cling to you” (Deuteronomy 28:1-61).
+Second-Being obedient to God’s Moral and health laws.
+God said, “if you diligently obey the voice of the Lord your God, to observe carefully all His commandments which I command you today, that … all these blessings shall come upon you and overtake you, …But …if you do not obey the voice of the Lord your God, to observe carefully all His commandments and His statutes which I command you today, that all these curses will come upon you and overtake you… He will bring back on you all the diseases of Egypt, of which you were afraid, and they shall cling to you” (Deuteronomy 28:1-61).

 In His service,